Freie Berliner Kunstausstellung: Organization

 Unlike the usual concepts of exhibitions, the goal of the FBK was for the artists themselves, not professional gallery owners or curators, to take over management and organization of the exhibition, as well as the hanging of the art works.
 A jury did not exist.
 Organizer of the exhibitions was the registered association of the FBK.
 The management of the exhibitions was led by the respective chairperson of the association, while the organizational aspects were handled by a group of seven members.
 The preparation and execution of the exhibitions was coordinated by the "Colleagues of the Management".
 As a rule, the FBK took place in the second quarter of each year.
 Around Christmas the year before, registration forms were sent to the artists.

 Two divisions were set up, a Free Division and a division for groups.
 The former consisted of professional artists only, the latter of non-professional artists who joined as groups.
 Among the many exhibiting artist groups were diverse artist associations, as well as students from the Berlin University of the Arts, which regularly exhibited as a large group of their own.

 The usually not conflict-free process of hanging the art work was organized based on its own concept.
 A “Hanging Commission” was set up for the Free Division.
 It was the commission's responsibility to find a suitable place for about 1,200 works of art within three days.
 The groups were each assigned a location appropriate to their size in which they arranged the hanging themselves.

 Two-thirds of the exhibitors were professional artists, one third ‘hobby artists’.
 At the 20th anniversary of the exhibition, the chairman expressed satisfaction that the Free Division and the groups were now “finally equal” in the allocation of space.
 Among the celebrities of the exhibitors were Louise Rösler, Walter Stöhrer, Fred Thieler and Jürgen Draeger.
 The latter presented on his website several cover pages of the catalogs.
 While for almost 20 years male artists were overrepresented, the gender distribution was balanced for the first time in 1990 – “without any quotation”, as Walter Momper acknowledged in his greeting.
-In 1991 about 300 artists from the Eastern part of Berlin took part for the first time.

-Despite financial difficulties, the FBK provided a catalog for all the exhibitions.
-These catalogs were printed on high-quality paper with support from the Berlin printing company Ruksal.
-From 1987 on, the catalogs were supplemented by a hall plan which made it easier to find the artists in the Free Division as well as in the groups.
+Other notable artists were Shahla Aghapour, Friedrich Ahlers-Hestermann, Rainer Fetting, Peter Robert Keil, Matthias Koeppel, Ingo Kühl, Salomé and Walter Stöhrer.